jasoneflood/gdp12Hugo/docs/aws/content/0002_DataDiscoveryAndVA/activity.md

 ![setup](/static/images/part2/sql_result.png)

 ### Step 8
 Now pat yourself on the back, we have generated an exception.
-We can now pivot to Guardium [GDP_URL] and verify it was picked up, by leveraging the exception count tile in GDP.
+We can now pivot to Guardium instance (GuardiumCollectorURL in Event dashboard -> Event Outputs) and verify it was picked up, by leveraging the exception count tile in GDP.

 ![setup](/static/images/part2/gdp_exceptionCount.png)